timothymarois/template-laravel-app/README.md

 ## Client-side state management

 Allows you to have client-side state management across your application.
-This also includes using LocalStorage to save (persisted state).
+This also includes using LocalStorage to save persisted state.

-*Note: For most of the use-cases, using page props from Laravel controllers, you should only use state management in rare cases that you need to control the state only on the client-side.
-A good example of this; saving the user's table columns and sorting.*
+*Note: For most of the use-cases, you can use page props from Laravel controllers; you should only use state management in rare cases that you need to control the state on the client-side only.
+A good example of this, saving the user's table columns and sorting.*

 - ✅ [Pinia](https://pinia.vuejs.org/) state management
 - ✅ [Pinia persistent state](https://github.com/prazdevs/pinia-plugin-persistedstate)